RobertoAran/copacron/README.md

     - origin directory
     - copy folder
     - LOG PATH
-    The execution command should look like this: 0 0 4 (Path to origin) (Path to copy) (Log path)
+    The execution command should look like this:python script.py 1 1 4 (Path to origin) (Path to copy) (Log path)
+    The log autocatch the actual data to get her name, dont change the name

 Requeriments.
   -Linux system or cron installed.
-  -Python-crontab.
+  -Python-crontab installed via pip.